 - (30 mins) General Discussion Topics - 1.
-ONE WEEK remains before 7.1 PRs need to be merged.
-Are there any 7.1 features (see list above) that are in need of immediate help /feedback? - 2.
-Early thoughts on REST API performance issues at https://github.com/DSpace/DSpace/issues/7971 - 3.
+7.1 will be out on Nov 1. - a.
+7.1 PRs need to be merged as soon as possible.
+Anything not merged by end of week is no longer guaranteed. - b.
+Review board & prioritize which PRs should still be in 7.1 and which may need to be pushed back to 7.2 - c.
+Assign additional reviewers to PRs which are stalled. - (Time permitting at end) Early thoughts on REST API performance issues documented at https://github.com/DSpace/DSpace/issues /7971 (this work will be for 7.2 or later) - 3.
 (Other Topics?) - (30 mins) Planning for next week - o Review the Backlog Board Are there any tickets here stuck in the "Triage" column?
-We'd like to keep this column as small as possible. - $^{\circ}\:$ Review the 7.1 Project Board Assign tickets to developers & assign PRs to reviewers. - Paid (by DSpace project) developers must keep in mind priority.
+We'd like to keep this column as small as possible. - Review the 7.1 Project Board Assign tickets to developers & assign PRs to reviewers. - Paid (by DSpace project) developers must keep in mind priority.
 If new "high" or "medium" priority tickets come in, developers should move effort off of "low" priority tasks. - Volunteer developers are allowed to work on tickets regardless of priority, but ideally will review code in priority order.